-- This works well, since the main branch is still nourished by the mother root system.
+- This works well, since the main branch is nourished by the mother root system.

-- This will, after two years, produce healthy new shrubs that can be detached from the mother plant.
+- After two years, this produces healthy new shrubs that can be detached from the mother plant.

 - It’s a great way to deal with an old lavender shrub without letting it go to waste.

 First of all, perform a simple maintenance pruning on the lavender shrub.

 This will channel most of the growing power of the plant away from the tips, towards other parts of the plant – including our layering spots!

 Mark out which branches you intend to layer.

 - If branches already touch the soil in places, layer it at that same exact spot.

 - Select branches on opposite sides of the plant, or all around it.
 This will make digging layered growth out easier.